The Children with the Golden Locks: Azerbaijan

+Azerbaijani scholarship classifies tale type 707 in Azerbaijan as two Azeri types.
+In the first type, 707A, "Uşağın dəyişdirilməsi" ("Replacing Children"), the king overhears three sisters talking, the youngest of whom promising to bear children with hair of gold and hair of silver; the king marries the third sister and she gives birth to twins, a golden-haired daughter and a silver-haired son, who are replaced for puppies; the twins' mother is punished in a harsh way, while the children are rescued by a miller.
+The children reunite with their father years later.
+In the second type, indexed as 707B, the twins are sent on quests for extravagant objects by a witch; the male twin fulfills the quests with the help of a horse.

-In an Azeri tale, "Продавец шиповника" ("The Wild Rose Seller"), an old man sells wild roses for a living for him and his three daughters.
+In an Azeri tale published by Azeri folklorist Hənəfi Zeynallı with the title "Продавец шиповника" ("The Wild Rose Seller"), an old man sells wild roses for a living for him and his three daughters.
 He remarries.
 One day, his new wife tells him that his earnings are not enough for the whole family, and issues an ultimatum for him: either he stays with his three daughters and she leaves, or he stays with her and abandons his three daughters.
 He chooses the second option.
 The man goes to the market to buy some apples, while the stepmother covers up a well with grass.
 The man brings home the apples and the daughters ask where he got them.
 The stepmother tricks the girls to go outside.
 They fall into the well and the man leaves them there.
 Some time later, the girls begin to feel hungry and decide to eat the one who jumps the lowest.
 Every time, it is the youngest sister who does.
 However, they find some raisins on the ground to sate their hunger.
 After three days, they decide to excavate their way out of the well and discover where the raisins are coming from: the king's stables.
 They enter it to forage for more food from the horses.
 The king notices something wrong with the horses and investigates.
 He discovers the three girls and inquires about their skills: the eldest promises to weave a large carpet where the royal army would sit and there would still be space left; the middle sister that she can cook food for the while army in an egg shell; the youngest that she can bear twins, a boy and a girl with hair with a half of gold and a half of silver.
 The king marries all three sisters; the elder two fail in their boasts, while the youngest bears the twins, who are cast in the water and saved by a miller.
 Years later, the king meets his twins and takes them to dinner, where the whole truth is revealed.